Chattisinghpora, Pathribal, and Barakpora massacres: Victims struggle for Justice

 In their little village in the militancy-hit Anantnag district, the traumatised family of Zahoor Dalal waits for justice – if not from Dr Abdullah, then from the Almighty."I do not need DNA tests to recognise my son," Dalaal's mother Raja Bano told rediff.com "We had identified his body two years ago.
 Since the government wanted proof, we had given them blood samples.
 Now we are told those have been tampered with."

 Since her son's death, she has been unwell, subject to alternating fits of weeping and hysteria.
 The trauma has taken its toll on her daughter, Zahoor's younger sister, as well—she talks little, eats less, and faints frequently.

 "Those who killed my son will not get away," Raja Bano said.
 "The government may help them, but Allah will not deny me justice."

 Her lack of faith in Dr Abdullah's government is founded on two facts.
 One, the state administration, despite knowing for a year that the samples had been fudged, did not make any effort to conduct a fresh test.
 It collected fresh samples from the relatives only after the controversy hit the front pages and forced an admission from Dr Abdullah in the state assembly that the earlier samples had been fudged.
 And two, even after the Times report, senior state government officials continued to maintain that they had not received any communication from the forensic centres.

 Dr Syed E Hasnain, director of the Centre for DNA Fingerprinting and Diagnostics, contradicted the latter claim.

 "Certainly the report has been sent to the investigating officer [appointed by the Jammu and Kashmir judiciary]," Dr Hasnain confirmed to rediff.com "I cannot comment on the fudging... but we stand by what we have said in the report."

 Central Forensic Science Laboratory Director V K Kashyap told the Times: 'We had dashed off a letter to the J&K government immediately after we found the samples had certain serious discrepancies.
 Till date we have not received a single reply from either the state authorities or the investigative agency...
 We finished our investigations way back in December 2000, but how can we submit a report that is meaningless?'

 'The samples,' he added, 'were obviously tampered with.'

 After the Times report was published, the state government admitted that the centres had written to it, and promised that it would undertake fresh tests.
 Meanwhile, the cover-up attempt has strengthened the Kashmiris' belief that the five men were not terrorists—a belief that some leaders of the local Sikh community also share.

 Response by Kashmiri Sikh Community

 "The five the government killed were innocent," Niranjan Singh, president of the Anantnag District Gurdwara Parbandhak Committee, told rediff.com on the telephone.
 "They had nothing to do with the murders."

 Ranjit Singh, former president of the Anantnag Gurdwara Parbandhak Committee, seconded this opinion.
-"Nobody believes the claims of the government," he said in a telephone interview.
+"Nobody believes the claims," he said in a telephone interview.
 "It is utter nonsense."